yk8000/MMB-RNAseq-Workflow/README.md

-# Reproducible RNA-seq Workflow for Immuno-Oncology
+# Bulk RNA-seq Workflow for Immuno-Oncology

-This repository provides a **reproducible RNA-seq analysis pipeline** applicable to both public and in-house datasets.
+This repository provides a **bulk RNA-seq analysis pipeline** applicable to both public and in-house datasets.
 Target audience: cancer immunology and clinical researchers.

 ## Scope